Toilet Training Resource Pack

 • Having a warm drink can stimulate the muscles in the intestines encouraging bowel movements.

-• Give the child/young person a big drink 30 minutes before they are expected to need the toilet to increase the chances of success.
+• Give your child a big drink 30 minutes before they are expected to need the toilet to increase the chances of success.

-• Start to fill in a training chart and check the nappy at half hour intervals this will help you determine a pattern of when and how often the child/young person wets/soils.
+• Start to fill in a training chart and check the nappy at half hour intervals this will help you determine a pattern of when and how often your child wets/soils.

-• After a couple of weeks you can then take the child/young person to the toilet at set times based on your observations.
+• After a couple of weeks you can then take your child to the toilet at set times based on your observations.

 Potty Vs Toilet